PhD by Research in Astronomy

 As a first step, you must submit an Expression of Interest (EoI) via the online system here.
 The EoI provides the information required for CAS staff to fairly and accurately compare you against other students and to assess your chances of gaining a PhD scholarship at Swinburne.
 Please read the eligibility criteria and timing information below before starting an EoI.

-The selection panel will shortlist the best candidates who have a good chance of obtaining a PhD scholarship at Swinburne.
-The selection panel will notify shortlisted candidates about 1 week after the EoI deadline.
+Our selection panel will shortlist the best candidates who have a good chance of obtaining a PhD scholarship at Swinburne.
+The selection panel will notify shortlisted candidates about 2 weeks after the EoI deadline.

 Shortlisted candidates can then proceed to the next stage, i.e. finding a supervisor.